How to Upgrade an ERC-721 Token with OpenZeppelin UUPS Proxies and Hardhat (Part 3)

 upgradeProxy

 : Points to the proxy contract that manages storage and delegates calls to logic contracts.
-Upgrading involves replacing the logic without altering the stored data.
-Make sure to replace the proxy contract address with the address you've copied.
+Upgrading involves replacing the logic without altering the stored data, since all contract state resides in the proxy, anddelegatecall

 method to ensure the upgrade succeeded.